uixss/MASSACRE-IG/README.md

 ## ⚠️ Disclaimer
 This tool is for educational purposes only.
-Use responsibly and ensure compliance with Telegram's terms of service.
+Use responsibly and ensure compliance with Instagram's terms of service.

 ## 🤝 Contributing
 Feel free to submit issues or pull requests to improve the project!